 How to Ask for Your Job Back and Get Rehired

 You have just started a new job.
 Yet, you have a sinking feeling that perhaps you made a mistake.
-What can you do when you've quit your job, started a new position, and then discover that the new job isn't what you expected?
-What are your options when you are already regretting leaving your old job, and you really wish you hadn't left?
-Is there a way you can get rehired after quitting your job?
-What's the best way to ask for your old job back?
+What can you do when you've quit your job and started a new position, only to discover that the new job isn't what you expected?
+What are your options when you are already regretting leaving your old job, and you really wish you hadn't?
+Is there a way you can get rehired after quitting your old job?

 Hopefully, you left your old employer on a positive note.
-Because you don't know what can happen when you start a new job, it makes good sense to leave a job on the best terms you can.
-Even if you diligently check out the company, your future manager, and your co-workers as best you can, the job might not be what you thought it was and working for the company might not be what you expected.
+Because you don't know what can happen when you start a new job, it makes good sense to leave a job on the best terms possible.

-It happens, but before you ask for your old job back, be sure that you want it.
+It happens, but before you ask for your old job back, be very sure that you want it.
 Even if you could go back, you might not be able to.
-It's also important to think about why you decided to leave your employer.
+It's also important to think about why you decided to leave your old employer.
 If nothing has changed, other than you not liking your new job, it might be better to continue your job search for a position that's a better fit.

 Should You Ask for Your Job Back?

 Does it make sense to ask for your job back?
 You resigned for a reason.
 Is the fact that the new job isn't working out a good enough reason to return to a situation that you have recently left?
 Or, does it make sense to look for another new job and move on?

-There may be a way you can carefully discuss the situation with your new manager.
+There may be a way you can discreetly discuss the situation with your new manager.
 After all, the company may be having second thoughts as well.
 If you do, don’t mention how much you hate your job.
-Instead, review options for what to do next before you start a conversation or make any decisions.
+Instead, review the possible options for what to do next before you start a conversation or make any decisions.